GTMStack

 Creative Direction

-AI can produce competent content at scale, but truly differentiated content — the kind that builds a brand and establishes thought leadership — requires a human creative vision.
-The content strategist’s job is not to write everything but to ensure that everything published reflects a coherent, distinctive point of view that AI alone cannot generate.
+AI can produce competent content at scale, but truly differentiated content, the kind that builds a brand and establishes thought leadership, requires a human creative vision.
+As we discuss in our piece on human-in-the-loop AI operations, the content strategist’s job isn’t to write everything but to ensure that everything published reflects a coherent, distinctive point of view.

 Judgment Calls and Edge Cases